Welcome to Volume 6 of Executed to Suppress His Message.

 To justify taking money from worshipers — what Jesus called “robbery” in Matthew 23:12-13) — churches declared monetary donations equivalent to Old Covenant offerings.
 And once the brethren gave their hard-earned money, church leaders proclaimed this revenue to be “God’s money.”

-Then years later when church organizations perceived a need for even more revenue, preachers began to instruct Christians to tithe on their earned income.
-This practice continued to grow and evolve until 585 CE, when the Synod of Macon embedded tithing in the canon law of the Catholic Church.
-Then approximately 1,000 years later, the Council of Trent added teeth to the tithing law, by ordering excommunication of any Catholic who refused to tithe.
+Then years later when church organizations perceived a need for still more revenue, preachers began to instruct Christians to tithe on their earned income.
+And this practice continued to grow and evolve until 585 CE, when the Synod of Macon embedded tithing in the canon law of the Catholic Church.
+Then approximately 1,000 years later, the Council of Trent added teeth to the tithing law, by ordering excommunication of any Catholic that refused to tithe.

-The 16th Century Protestant Reformation gave Christian leaders an opportunity to do away with many of the abusive doctrines and practices of the Catholic Church.
-But the doctrines relating to financial offerings and tithes were retained, because just like the Catholics, Protestant preachers wanted to be paid for preaching.
+Of course, the 16th Century Protestant Reformation gave Christian leaders an opportunity to do away with many of the abusive doctrines and practices of the Catholic Church.
+But financial offerings and tithes were retained – because just like the Catholics, Protestant preachers wanted to be paid for preaching.

 Think About This

 Under the Old Covenant, God never commanded His people to give 10% of their financial income to spiritual leaders or religious institutions.
-While under the New Covenant, Jesus never commanded His followers to tithe.
+While under the New Covenant, Jesus never even suggested that His followers should tithe.